Yixian Formation: Paleoclimate

+Fossil content

 The Yixian Formation represents the second of three major faunal phases that characterize the Jehol Biota, mainly based on changes in invertebrate diversity.
 In the Yixian, ostracods (seed shrimp) had diversified considerably, despite a very low diversity in the earlier Dabeigou Formation.
 Other major invertebrate groups in the Yixian include clam shrimp and insects.
 Insects, as a group, experienced their largest diversification of the entire Mesozoic era in the Yixian.
 On the other hand, some invertebrate groups, such as bivalves and gastropods (snails and slugs), were numerous but low in diversity, being mainly represented by one or two dominant species (Arguniella in the case of the bivalves).

 Studies of vertebrates have shown support for the division of the Jehol into phases, and the diversity of fish in the Yixian was distinct from older and younger formations, with Lycoptera as the dominant species.
 The Yixian preserves the first Jehol dinosaurs and pterosaurs (which have not been found in the older Dabeigou Formation), and the first major radiation of birds (only one bird species is known from the Dabeigou).
 The Yixian also preserves the largest (and only) mammal radiation so far known from the Jehol group.
 Most vertebrates showed a tendency to climb trees or become arboreal, including many tree-dwelling birds, and climbing mammals and lizards.

 Plant life reached its Jehol biota peak in the Yixian.
 Five species of flowering plant were present (three of Archaefructus, one of Archaeamphora and one of Hyrcantha (formerly Sinocarpus), as were a variety of horsetails that closely resembled modern species.
 It is possible that increasing animal and plant diversity were linked.
 The Yixian is characterized by extensive forests, dominated by trees such as ginkgoes, conifers, cycads, and seed fern trees.
 Ground cover plants included lycopods, horsetails, ferns, and primitive flowering plants, which were rare compared to the others.

 This plant life grew around a series of freshwater lakes, provided with abundant minerals thanks to periodic volcanic eruptions.
 Volcanic activity, along with periodic wildfires, and noxious gasses released from the lake bottoms caused the ecosystem to be continually destroyed and regrown.
 This, along with the wide diversity of habitats in the surrounding region, may have contributed to the fast diversification of life forms present in the Yixian ecosystem.